In this Article

 When Does the Cycle Indicate a Serious Problem?

 If the flow is heavy, it can be a problem.
 If you have tested your hCG levels, and it is at 500 or more, it can pose a problem again.
-Your doctor may recommend a dose of progesterone.
-When the dose is done, your body will register this as a signal for your period to start again.
-This period could be light or heavy.
-If this happens to you, ensure you wait for one whole cycle before making any more attempts to conceive.
+Both these problems arise due to incomplete abortion.
+Hence, a doctor must be consulted.
+And if you’re considering family planning after a miscarriage, ensure that you wait for one whole cycle before making any more attempts to conceive.
 Listen to your doctors; they know what they are doing.

 Is It Normal to Not Have Your Periods After a Miscarriage?